ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 ###Create the sample app

 When everything is set up, power your device back on.
 You can find this sample [here](https://github.com/ms-iot/samples/tree/develop/I2cPortExpander){:target="_blank"}, but as an exercise, this tutorial will take you through the complete steps to create this app from scratch.
-Open up Visual Studio and create a new C# Windows Universal Blank App (see the 'Hello World' [sample]({{site.baseurl}}/{{page.lang}}/win10/samples/HelloWorld.htm) if you need guidance on how to create a new app).
+Open up Visual Studio and create a new C# Windows Universal Blank App.
+Click **File -> New -> Project** then select **Templates -> Visual C# -> Windows -> Universal -> Blank App (Universal Windows)**.
 For this sample, we named ours **I2cPortExpanderLedSample**.

 The code in this sample does several things:

 1. Initializes the I2C bus and the port expander